 Cufflinks are a beloved and diverse accessory.
 Crafted in an array of styles, from simple to ornate and whimsical to formal, they can highlight the personality of their wearer.
-Both highly individualistic and collectible, they are a small but mighty accessory that can transform the look of any suit and add sartorial splendor to your wardrobe.
-Vintage cufflinks illustrated superior craftsmanship and served as stunning pieces of jewelry to be worn on any special occasion.
-If you want to add a set of classic cufflink jewelry to your fine jewelry collection, this blog post is for you.
-So, roll up your sleeves and read on to learn a brief history of the cufflink, including styles and designs to look for when building your own collection.
+Both highly individualistic and collectible, they are small but mighty type of mens’ jewelry accessory that can transform the look of any suit and add sartorial splendor to your wardrobe.
+Vintage cufflinks illustrated superior craftsmanship and served as stunning jewelry pieces on any special occasion.
+If you want to add a set of classic cufflink jewelry to your fine antique jewelry collection, this blog post is for you.
+So, roll up your sleeves and read on to learn a brief history of the cufflink, including styles and designs to look for before buying a vintage piece that suits you and your collection.

 A History of Vintage Cufflinks

 Cufflinks continued rising in popularity among the fashionable sect throughout the 18th century, especially as royalty and the aristocracy began to wear them more regularly.
 They became even more widespread in the 19th century with the introduction of the French cuff and starch, the result of which was shirt sleeves that were much stiffer and impossible to fasten merely with a button.
 Men’s cufflinks thus became a necessity for any well-dressed individual - men as well as women.
 Because few garments came with buttons at the time, women also wore gold and sterling silver cufflinks to secure their blouses.

 By the second half of the 19th century, vintage cufflinks were steadily evolving into the accessories we think of today.
 The Industrial Revolution led to a rise in production, making cufflinks affordable and accessible to the middle class.
-Thus, they evolved into a ubiquitous part of proper Victorian-era dress and one of the few acceptable jewelry items for men.
+Thus, they evolved into a ubiquitous part of proper Victorian-era dress and have since become one of the few acceptable regular or antique jewelry items for men.

 Common Types of Cufflinks to Look For